Chet McCracken

-Chester Eugene McCracken (September 20, 1946 – February 11, 2022) was an American drummer and recording, mixing and mastering engineer.
+Chester Eugene McCracken (September 20, 1946 – February 11, 2022) was an American drummer and recording, mixing, and mastering engineer.
 He was a former member and contributing songwriter of American rock band the Doobie Brothers.
 In 1981, his song "South Bay Strut" (from the album One Step Closer) was nominated for a Grammy at the 23rd Annual Grammy Awards.
 Also a recording studio owner, he was a recording engineer who was experienced in mixing and mastering records.

-Biography

-McCracken was born Chester Eugene McCracken on September 20, 1946, in Tacoma, Washington.
+Career

-McCracken was the drummer for Danny O'Keefe in 1972.
-As a session drummer he recorded with Stevie Nicks, America, Rita Coolidge, Hank Williams Jr., Tommy Tutone, Joe Walsh, Michael McDonald, Pat Boone, Jim Messina, Jackie DeShannon, Eric Carmen, and many others.
-He was also the drummer on Rare Earth's tour in 1975.
+McCracken's professional career began in 1969 as a member of the band Evergreen Blueshoes.
+They released one album.
+He was then a member of the psychadelic trio Help, releasing two albums.
+He toured with singer/songwriter Danny O'Keefe in 1972 and Rare Earth in 1975.
+As a session musician, he recorded with America, Snail, Hank Williams Jr., Helen Reddy, Amy Holland, Eikichi Yazawa, Stevie Nicks, Rita Coolidge, Joe Walsh, Tina Turner, Pat Boone, and many others.

-In 1979, McCracken joined the Doobie Brothers when he replaced original drummer John Hartman.
-He remained in the Doobie Brothers until their first hiatus in 1982.
-In the following years, he performed with the Doobie Brothers in 1987 for their brief 12-city reunion tour, organized by former Doobie Brothers bandmate Keith Knudsen, benefiting the Vietnam Veterans Aid Foundation.
-He also filled in for Michael Hossack after an injury in July 1993.
-Additionally, he joined the Doobie Brothers on their 1995 "Dreams Come True" tour, which was a co-headlining tour with the Steve Miller Band.
+In 1979, McCracken joined the Doobie Brothers replacing original drummer John Hartman.
+He remained in the band until their first hiatus in 1982.
+In the following years, he performed with the band in 1987 for their brief 12-city reunion tour benefiting the Vietnam Veterans Aid Foundation, organized by former Doobie Brothers bandmate Keith Knudsen.
+He also filled in for drummer Michael Hossack after he suffered an injury in July 1993.
+Additionally, he joined the Doobie Brothers on their 1995 "Dreams Come True" tour, co-headlining with the Steve Miller Band.

-In 1999 McCracken was part of a Doobie Brothers tribute band with fellow former members Cornelius Bumpus and Dave Shogren.
+In 1999, McCracken was part of a Doobie Brothers tribute band with fellow former members Cornelius Bumpus and Dave Shogren.
 This tribute band included Billy Martin (keyboards/vocals), Allen Carman (bass/vocals) and Todd Plant (lead vocals).
 Chris Pinnick (former guitarist of Chicago) was also added at a later date.
 The Doobie Brothers obtained an injunction preventing this band from performing under any variation of the "Doobie Brothers" name.

+Personal life

+On December 6, 1968, McCracken married actress Deborah Walley.
+They divorced in 1975.

 McCracken died on February 11, 2022, in West Hills, California.